Sencha Matcha-iri

 Leaf

-Thick, long needles powdered with matcha
+Thick, long needles powdered with Matcha

 Cup

-Bright jade green
+Bright, glowing jade green

 Sencha is by far the most commonly cultivated and consumed green tea in Japan and constitutes the backbone of Japanese tea traditions.
 The leaves are typically steamed for 10-60 seconds, dried with hot air, churned, and via a multi-staged process rolled into flat needles.
-The flavour profile of sencha is very diverse and varies between sweet, fresh and grassy to robustly bitter.
+The flavour profile of Sencha is very diverse and varies between sweet, fresh and grassy to robustly bitter.
 The region of cultivation as well as quality of the tea play a significant role in determining flavour.

 Laboratory Tests